Raphaeldott/holbertonschool-shell/io_redirections_and_filters/README.md

 -v: This option tells grep to invert the match, meaning it will display all lines that do not match the specified pattern.

+ex 18 letters only
+grep '^[a-zA-Z]' /etc/ssh/sshd_config

+'^[a-zA-Z]': This is the regular expression used to match lines starting with a letter.